spuds51/eventbridge-stripe-go/README.md

 The AWS CDK stack deploys the following serverless components:
 * A single API Gateway endpoint used as the target for the Stripe Webhook [customer.created](https://stripe.com/docs/api/events/types#event_types-customer.created) webhook event
-* GO Lambda function for handling API Gateway request and creation of new customer in DynamoDB
+* GO Lambda handler functions for handling the initial API Gateway request and subsequent Eventbridge event notification that new Stripe customer creation has occured
-* DynamoDB table for new customers
+* DynamoDB table where new customer details are written
-* Eventbridge event bus
+* Eventbridge event bus which orchestrates AWS servcies based on various events

 ## Setup